Applications of Buried Piping

 The piping that is in contact with soil or runs below grade level is called buried or underground piping.
 In the oil and gas industry, we find frequent use of buried piping mainly for cross-country pipelines where security and safety justify the pipelines to be underground.
 Here security means the difficulty of sabotage and intentional damage to an underground pipeline.
 Safety means the safety of the environment and the surrounding population centers due to accidental damage to the underground pipeline.

-The firefighting network piping mostly runs below ground with certain sections above-ground.
+The firefighting system network piping mostly runs below ground with certain sections above-ground.
 Above-ground pipelines are also intermittently buried in roads and railway crossings.
-Other major applications include Cooling water lines inside process plants, Oily Water Sewer lines, Contaminated Rain Water Sewer from the process catchment area, Sanitary systems, Equipment drainage to slop tank, Closed Blow Down system, Storm Water, Liquid Effluent to the Effluent Treatment Plant, etc.
+Other major applications include Cooling water lines inside process plants, Oily Water Sewer lines, Contaminated Rain Water Sewer from the process catchment area, Sanitary systems, Equipment drainage to slop tank, Closed Blow-Down system, Storm Water, Liquid Effluent to the Effluent Treatment Plant, etc.

 However, note that Piping should not be buried or installed underground if it can be reasonably avoided.